Are you experiencing numbness or decreased sensation in certain areas of your body? Do you have sharp, burning or aching pain in one area?

 Most often people think of nerves as being “pinched” as they exit your spine between the vertebrae.
 This can happen, and is usually due to structural problems like a herniated disc, or degenerative changes that decrease the space for nerve movement between the spinal joints.

-Nerves can also be compressed and irritated anywhere along their path from the spine by muscle spasms, fascia adhesions, scar tissue, or restricted movement in the joints they pass through.
-This can lead to pain and symptoms associated with carpal tunnel syndrome, plantar fasciitis, and peripheral neuropathy.
-Neuropathy can also be caused by inflammation and even some medications.
+Nerves can also be compressed and irritated anywhere along their path from the spine to the rest of the body.
+Muscle spasms, fascia adhesions, scar tissue, or restricted movements in the joints they pass through can irritate the nerve, causing pain, tingling, or weakness.
+This can lead to pain and symptoms often diagnosed as carpal tunnel syndrome, plantar fasciitis, and peripheral neuropathy.
+Neuropathy can also be caused by general systemic inflammation and even some medications.

 It’s important to note that these do not usually show up on x-rays or MRI.
 Even EMG studies (where needles are inserted to measure nerve conduction) can be unreliable.
 Many people are frustrated when their doctor tells them “there’s nothing wrong.”
 This is why we rely on your history and a thorough physical evaluation to figure out the causes of pain and neuropathy, then provide the most appropriate treatment and rehabilitation.